Hundreds of Israelis storm Jerusalem’s Al-Aqsa complex

 File photo

-Hundreds of Israeli settlers forced their way into the flashpoint Al-Aqsa Mosque complex in occupied East Jerusalem on Monday, according to a Palestinian agency.
+Hundreds of Israeli settlers forced their way into the Al-Aqsa Mosque complex in occupied East Jerusalem on Tuesday, according to a Palestinian agency.

-In a statement, the Jordan-run Islamic Waqf Department, which oversees the holy sites in Jerusalem, said 216 settlers entered the site in groups under Israeli police protection.
+In a brief statement, the Jordan-run Islamic Waqf Department, which oversees holy sites in Jerusalem, said 1032 settlers stormed the flashpoint site in groups under police protection.

+The intrusions come as settlers celebrate the Jewish holiday of Sukkot, a week-long festival that began on Monday.

 Al-Aqsa Mosque is the world's third-holiest site for Muslims.
 Jews call the area the "Temple Mount," claiming it was the site of two Jewish temples in ancient times.